Except where otherwise stated, for the purposes of this policy Crisp is the data controller and is responsible for your data.

 We may also disclose your data to third parties in other limited circumstances, for example, in a merger scenario, we may disclose your data to the prospective acquirer.
 If we, or substantially all of our assets or business, are acquired by any third party, your data may be part of the transferred assets.

 If any third-party processes any of your data, we ensure there are sufficient contractual, technical and operational safeguards protecting your data, including strict requirements on data protection and the confidentiality of the data.
-For any transfer under paragraph 4.2, the third party shall have no rights to use the data other than for the assessment of the transaction.
+For any transfer under paragraph 2 of this clause 3.4, the third party shall have no rights to use the data other than for the assessment of the transaction.

 We do not under any circumstances sell your data to others.